carlware/gochat/README.md

 ![arch](https://github.com/carlware/gochat/blob/crl/dev3/design/arch.svg "Architecture")

+The other two microservices are not very fun like this one ;).

+I need to mention that test cases are not implemented until now because is project was a challenge with a deadline.
+No worries test cases and a nice coverage will be implemented soon.
+I don't recommend launch anything to production without test cases.

 ## How to test
 There are three users available: `carlos`, `john` and `gerard`, the password for the three users is `1234`.